 It does not matter if the situation is a boy trying to win the heart of a girl, a parent trying to get through to his rebellious teenager, an employer trying to help a disgruntled employee, or a wife trying to break down emotional barriers in her husband, the answer to winning someone’s heart is the same: understanding.

 No one can win another’s heart without first understanding what it took to get that person to the place they are.
 When you can walk emotionally and even, to some degree, mentally in the footsteps of another person, your understanding of who they are, how they got where they are, and why they do what they do will increase dramatically.
 This allows you the chance to win someone’s heart.

 IT REDUCES YOUR ANGER

 When you know why someone did what they did, you are often less inclined to get angry.
 If you knew that the person that stole your wallet was a 12 year old kid that had not eaten a thing in two weeks, you would probably not get very angry.
-If you knew that the person that cut you off while driving was desperate to get his pregnant wife to the hospital, you probably would not get angry.
+And if you knew that the person that cut you off while driving was desperate to get his pregnant wife to the hospital, you probably would not get angry.

 IT BRINGS COMPASSION

 There is a story in the Bible about Jesus in Luke 17.
 A widow woman had just lost her only child and was on the way to bury him.
 Jesus knew within Himself that she was all alone.
 Understanding her situation brought greater compassion.
 Jesus resurrected her son.